fleetingclarity/fourkeys/README.md

 The idea for this fork came about when I learned of the Four Keys project from the DORA Team and was immediately excited by the prospect of visualizing my organization's key metrics, but then was just as quickly disappointed to learn that the project relies heavily on Google Cloud.
 The powers that be at my organization are all but openly hostile to the prospect of using multiple cloud providers.

-If you're interested in collecting and visualizing your organization's four key metrics, you don't have access to GCP, but you do have the ability to build and run container workloads, then this may be a good project for you.
+If you're interested in collecting and visualizing your organization's four key metrics, you don't have access to GCP, but you do have the ability to build and run container workloads, then this project may be a good fit for you.

 # -/-/- Content Below is from Original Repo -/-/-